“It was an impulse buy,” I lied as I slipped an arm into my new forest green zip-up varsity jacket with black trim.

 - Expressive: Outgoing and more dramatic

 (If it were up to me there would be a fifth category for those grocery store anarchists, but the science does not yet bear this out and I humbly follow the experts.)

 These “Social Styles” largely characterize behavior and the way we approach a situation.
 This is especially relevant for interpersonal communication.
-For EDU marketers and admissions professionals, when you understand how best to interact with and serve prospective students’ innate communication preferences, it can be a game changer in the Admissions process.
+For EDU marketers, when you understand how best to interact with and serve prospective students’ innate communication preferences, it can be a game changer in the Admissions process.